 There is a mind-body connection.

 But there are ways to breathe through it and come back to the present and do what you need to do.
-Here are some ways to think your way to better physical performance -- whether it is in sports, a PT test, or even just a normal workout you want to crush.
+Here are some ways to think your way to better physical performance -- whether it is in sports, a PT test or even just a normal workout you want to crush.

-Turn off the negative and engage the positive
+Turn Off the Negative and Engage the Positive

 I remember sitting in the surf zone at about 8 p.m. after a full day of SEAL training that started at 5 a.m.
-It was one of those days that was supposed to be done after dinner, but it continued like many days do with no apparent end in sight.
+It was one of those days that was supposed to be done after dinner, but it continued -- like many days do -- with no apparent end in sight.

 I knew it was going to end eventually, within the next hour perhaps, and it did.
-But during that time, I spent most of the time thinking about the warm shower I was going to take after the day way done.
-I imagined putting on warm dry clothes fresh out of the dryer.
+But during that time, I spent most of the time thinking about the warm shower I was going to take after the day was done.
+I imagined putting on warm, dry clothes fresh out of the dryer.
 And then the foods I was going to eat and big glass of milk before going to bed.
 I imagined getting under the comforter and getting comfortable.
 All the while, we were sitting in the surf zone singing songs as a class in the dark cold.

-So, with the next workout that you have on the schedule, get your mind and body right by putting on your favorite tune and saying, "Let's Do This!" and get it done.
+With the next workout that you have on the schedule, get your mind and body right by putting on your favorite tune and saying, "Let's Do This!" and get it done.

 Check out more related articles:

-- Plateaus, Slumps, and Dealing with Stress / Anxiety
+- Plateaus, slumps and dealing with stress/anxiety

-- Build Mental Toughness
+- Build mental toughness

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates and resources delivered directly to your inbox.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.